Ice cream is for many of us a sweet treat saved for special occasions, hot summer days, or curling up on the couch with a good book or TV show.

 The Brownies & Cookie Dough Ice Cream packs a punch when it comes to both flavor and texture.
 It’s a white chocolate ice cream base with chunks of cookie dough, brownie, and chocolate chunks.
 Yummy.

-The only reason I don’t give this ice cream a higher score is that a serving size is relatively small and I did find that it had a minor blood sugar impact despite only listing 2 grams of net carbs.
+The only reason I don’t give this ice cream a higher score is that the serving size is relatively small and I did find that it had a minor blood sugar impact despite only listing 2 grams of net carbs.

-The ice cream is sweetened with Erythritol and has traces of brown sugar, but I didn’t see a spike in my blood sugar right away, so I expect the slight blood sugar increase comes mostly from the lactose since the ice cream is based on skim milk.
+The ice cream is sweetened with erythritol and has traces of brown sugar, but I didn’t see a spike in my blood sugar right away, so I expect the slight blood sugar increase comes mostly from the lactose since the ice cream is based on skim milk.

 Net carbs: 2 g

-Calories per serving: 220
+Calories per serving: 210

 Review score: 3.5 stars

 Compared to many of the other ice creams I tried, this is fairly high in calories because of the fat content.
-It’s sweetened with Erythritol and Monk Fruit only, and I found that it had a very limited impact on my blood sugar, even hours after I ate it.
+It’s sweetened with erythritol and monk fruit only, and I found that it had a very limited impact on my blood sugar, even hours after I ate it.

-Simple Truth, Keto French Ice cream, Black Raspberry Chip
+Simple Truth Keto French Ice Cream — Black Raspberry Chip

 Net carbs: 3 g